 All the references used in SG-MCA-3 are appropriate for this module.
 Most of the efforts in this OJT will rely on licensee procedures and the site’s FNMC Plan.
 References selected should support the actual inspection effort.

-Inspection Procedure (IP) 85303, MC&A Management Structure and Personnel Training and Qualification
+Inspection Procedure (IP) 85303, MC&A Management Structure and Personnel Training and Qualification (Cat I)

+IP 85203, Management Structure and Control (Cat II)

-IP 85401, Management Structure
+IP 85401, Management Structure (Cat III)

 Licensee organizational charts, training modules, and MC&A procedures